MaxOfLondon/ip-ports-for-ceh-game/README.md

 Once completed click Next button to randomnly select next batch.
 Hoverig mouse over a service name displays some addtional information about the service.
 These can be edited in ports.py as needed.

-Hint: Drop port close to the service name label because you won't be able to drag it again if association made was correct and it may obscure other port preventing it from dragging it.
+Hint: Drop port close to the service name label because you won't be able to drag it again if association made was correct and it may obscure other port preventing from dragging it.

 ## License
 This project is licensed under the MIT License - see the LICENSE.md file for details